 Animals, Plants and More!

-Students will start by learning basic science foundation skills in agriscience.
+Students start by learning basic foundational skills associated with the science of agriculture.
 They learn about animals, natural resources, plant identification, soils, and other sciences.
-Second year students have the opportunity to develop specialized skills in one of the following areas:
+Second-year students enjoy the benefit of enhancing the skills learned and developing more specific interests in the following areas:

 Mr. Gehrke holds a bachelors degree from MSUs Agriscience program and has professional, on-the-job experience in landscaping and crop cultivation.